Eliana Rubashkyn: Scientific work

 Rubashkyn (publishing under the name Eliana Golberstein in scientific contexts) has contributed to interdisciplinary research at the intersection of public health, respiratory aerosol dynamics, harm reduction, and aerosol science.
 Her work gained relevance during the COVID-19 pandemic for modeling and analyzing the dynamics of pathogen transmission through environmental e-cigarette aerosol (ECA).
-This study has been cited in harm reduction science and is currently being reviewed by NASA scientists for its relevance in modeling the dynamics of human breathing, pandemics and aerosol dispersion.
+This study has been cited in harm reduction science and is currently being reviewed for its relevance in modeling the dynamics of human breathing, pandemics, and aerosol dispersion.

 In collaboration with nuclear physicist Roberto A. Sussman and harm reduction scientist Riccardo Polosa, Rubashkyn co-authored several peer-reviewed articles examining the theoretical plausibility and risk modeling of SARS-CoV-2 transmission through vaping in indoor environments.
 These studies evaluated the extent to which vaping, as a respiratory activity, contributes to aerosol dispersion, and they developed comparative frameworks against activities such as speaking, coughing, and regular breathing.

 One of the earliest works, published in the International Journal of Environmental Research and Public Health, assessed the plausibility of COVID-19 contagion via ECA, concluding that while such risks exist, they are negligible when compared to more intense respiratory activities like speaking or coughing.

 In a subsequent study published in Environmental Science and Pollution Research, Rubashkyn contributed to the development of an analytic risk model estimating the probability of SARS-CoV-2 contagion through vaping in shared micro-environments.
 This model adapted established airborne pathogen transmission frameworks to include parameters specific to vaping, such as aerosol visibility, exhalation plume dynamics, and particle dispersion.

 Rubashkyn also co-authored a paper in Applied Sciences that explored the optical and physical properties of ECA.
 The study provided a novel visualization framework to understand the mechanics of respiratory droplet dispersion using ECA as a visible tracer, making it a useful proxy to model airflow and pathogen transport under pandemic-related research constraints.